-All Collegiate Shag rhythms (i.e., single, double, triple, and long-double) are allowed in the strictly competition, but the Shag Jack and Jill will be limited to only double rhythm Shag (i.e., the six-count shag basic that includes two 'slows' and two 'quicks').
+All Collegiate Shag rhythms (i.e., single, double, triple, and long-double) are allowed in the strictly competition, but the Shag Mix & Match competitions will be limited to only double rhythm Shag (i.e., the six-count shag basic that includes two 'slows' and two 'quicks').
 Feel free to incorporate any two-count, four-count, and eight-count moves, but to keep the contest fun for everyone, please limit your basic to double-rhythm.
 All four Shag rhythms (single, double, triple, and long-double) are permitted in the strictly.

-In a Jack and Jill competition contestants don't need a partner to participate; each person will be matched with someone at random.
-We will have a Jack and Jill competition for both Balboa and Shag.
-In the preliminary round, every competitor will be given three songs, and dance each song with a different partner.
-Those who make it through to the final round will dance with a single, randomly-selected partner to DJed music.
+In the preliminary round, every competitor is given three songs and dances each song with a different partner.
+Those who make it through to the final round dance with a single, randomly-selected partner to DJed music.

-The amateur division is intended for dancers who have either never competed before or those who have not won a novice competition before.
-Competitors will range from beginner to intermediate skill level.
+The amateur division is intended for dancers who have either never competed before or those who have not yet won a novice competition.
+Competitors range from beginner to intermediate skill level.

-The advanced jack n' jill is targeted at experienced dancers.
-Competing is not be new to you.
-You are an intermediate or advanced level dancer that has competed and placed in a competition.
+The advanced division is targeted at experienced dancers.
+Competing is not new to you.
+You are an intermediate or advanced level dancer that has competed and/or placed in a competition.

 The Strictly Competitions

-In a strictly you must have a partner ahead of time to enter the competition.
-Unlike a Jack and Jill, you do not trade partners throughout the competition.
-We will have a strictly competition for Balboa and Shag.
+In a strictly, you must have a partner ahead of time to enter the competition.
+Unlike a Mix & Match, you do not trade partners throughout the competition.
+There is an Open Strictly for both Balboa and Collegiate Shag.

 The open division is open to any level of dancer, however this division is targeted at more experienced dancers.
-In general competing should not be new to you and are an intermediate or advanced level dancer to feel comfortable competing in this division.
+In general competing is not new to you and you feel comfortable competing in this division.

 Contestants need to register as individuals, but specify a partner if you are signing up for a strictly.
 There is no limit to the number of competitions one can enter.
 There is a no refund policy for competition fees.

-- Aerials are not allowed during the Jack and Jill competitions, but dips and floor tricks are permitted.
+- Aerials are not allowed during the Mix & Match, but dips and floor tricks are permitted.